isotope-project/ssa-densem/reviewer-log.md

 * Section 2

-This section is mostly a nice overview of the known correspondence between functional IRs/basic blocks with arguments and traditional SSA form.

-The end of Section 2 describing the benefits for reasoning is very unclear, there is only about a paragraph of prose here.
-Most of the work is on the reader to figure out what is going on in the examples.
-The ultimate example seems to be rewriting the example in 7b to the one in 6c, which doesn't seem like much of an optimizaiton.
-I would try to find a better optimization as an example of the dinaturality property.

-Also it hardly seems necessary to repeat example 6b as 7a, this just adds to the confusion in my opinion.

-Fig 6 part b description doesn't make sense: "Programs 6a and 6b after substitution; since the result is the same, both programs must be equivalent".
-This is introducing Program 6b, so how can it be 6a and 6b after substitution? "since the result is the same" result of what?

-Fig 7 part c says "equivalent to 7a by substitution" but it also involves arithmetic, as mentioned in the prose.

-Fig 7 description says "from 7c to 7a and therefore to 6c", but I think the ultimate examples is intended to be 7b to 7c to 7a/6b to 6c?
+We have completely rewritten this section to take reviewer comments into account

-It seems against the spirit of a compiler IR to me to rely on the existence of product types for branching with multiple arguments/multiple phi nodes or sum types for conditional branching.
+* It seems against the spirit of a compiler IR to me to rely on the existence of product types for branching with multiple arguments/multiple phi nodes or sum types for conditional branching.
 This seems like an infelicity to realistic IRs that I suspect makes the completeness theorem easier.

-TODO: reply to this pls Neel
+  In fact, the internal type systems of many compiler IRs do support these types!
+The SSA IR in the MLton compiler, the SIL IR used in the Swift compiler, and the SSA IR in the Jikes Java compiler all have tagged and composite datatypes.
+If one desires to booleans, we can simply specialize all the sum types to 1 + 1 to get the desired equations and semantics.
+However, having sum types makes it much easier to express transformations that change control-flow to dataflow or vice-versa.

 * Section 3

-The introduction of effects here without any prior mention or motivation is very jarring.
-I honestly don't know why effects are included at all.
-They certainly aren't linked by the authors to anything to do with existing SSA-based IRs.

-Additionally no examples of what primitive instructions are used for is given.
-I suppose this includes primitives like addition and comparisons.
-But these presumably are pure so we haven't seen an example of an impure primitive instruction.

-Unless I'm missing something, it's not even described how a λSSA program produces a result.
-Presumably it is by modeling "return" using a distinguished output label.

-Figure 8: Unless I am misunderstanding,
-1. The two cases of a case expression should be expressions, not regions
-2. abort a should also be a region

-The distinction between expressions and regions is that branches are only allowed to be in tail position.
-This was mentioned in passing in section 2 but would be welcome to be re-emphasized here when the syntax of λSSA is introduced.
+We have also rewritten this section, and simplified the effect system to a pure/impure distinction.

 * Line 439: Seems against the spirit of an IR to have implicit evaluation order.
 Isn't part of the translation to MNF, ANF, CPS and SSA specifying evaluation order explicitly?

-  TODO: fix this

-  We have reworked our narrative to clarify the distinction between lexical ("strict") SSA, ANF, and our slightly generalized type-theoretic SSA.
-Lexical SSA and ANF both have explicit evaluation order; the introduction of type-theoretic SSA is to simplify rewriting.
+  It is straightforward to make the effect system more restrictive and rule out terms with effectful subexpressions, but allowing them simplifies equational transformations of programs by permitting more intermediate forms.
+This is in line with our decision to permit composite expressions at all.

 * Bottom of page 12: there is an extended discussion here where technical definitions of basic block and terminator are introduced,